The IAG Job Club

 Sutton Coldfield is often seen as an affluent area and, as such, is not eligible for many government schemes.
 There are, however, areas of quite severe deprivation and the IAG Job Club work with many people from these areas.
 There is a need for support with getting into work, by assisting people to access job vacancies online, help them to complete job applications, provide help with CVs, confidence building and interview techniques.
 The IAG Job Club also signpost their clients to other providers, where they can obtain benefits’ advice, help for carers, and access to solicitors.
 The project welcomes everyone and also help clients who may already have a job, but are looking for a career change.

 If successful, what will you use your LoveBrum funding for?

 The IAG Job Club would love to be able to extend the services that they offer to their clients by enabling external sources to come along to the Job Club once a week to offer any additional advice.
 Parents could have access to mentors who work in schools to talk about any issues relating to their children, and carers who are looking to get back into work would be able to speak to members of Carers UK about their experiences.

 The funding would also mean that their equipment (laptops etc) could be replenished and maintained so that clients can continue to use them, getting as much help as possible when trying to get back into work.

 Where can people go to find out more about The IAG Job Club?

-You can find out more information about The IAG Job Club by visiting their Website.
+You can find out more information about The IAG Job Club via their website.